Honolulu City Council advances 2 Oahu vacation rental bills

 HONOLULU — The Honolulu City Council has advanced two bills aimed at providing regulations on short-term vacation rentals on Oahu.

-The Honolulu Star-Advertiser reported on Friday that Bill 85 and Bill 89 now will go back to the Council Planning Committee on Tuesday as interim Council Chairwoman Ann Kobayashi proposes a new draft of Bill 89.
+Both bills now go back to the Council Planning Committee, as interim Council Chairwoman Ann Kobayashi proposes a new draft of Bill 89, the Honolulu Star-Advertiser reported on Friday.

-Bill 89 would allow up to 4,000 bed-and-breakfast operations — those run by owner-occupants — but no new whole home vacation rentals where there is no owner-occupant present.
+Bill 89 would allow up to 4,000 bed-and-breakfast operations — those run by owner-occupants — across Oahu but no new "whole home" vacation rentals, also known as TVUs, where there is no owner-occupant present.

+Bill 89 is supported by hotel-resort industry representatives who think it's a fair compromise.

-Kobayashi's proposal would allow for some whole-home vacation rentals, so long as the operators can prove they live in another Oahu residence they own.
+Kobayashi's proposal would allow for some whole-home vacation rentals, so long as the operators can prove they live in another Oahu residence they own by providing a homeowner exemption.

+The draft also calls for these operators to pay the same tax rate as owners of hotels and resorts instead of a new vacation rental rate for B&Bs, and wants the operator to submit a telephone number for neighbours to voice their concerns 24 hours a day.

+Kobayashi said she's not a fan of whole-home TVUs, but wants councilmembers to at least address concerns raised by local residents who said they want to be able to hold onto their family home.

 Information from: Honolulu Star-Advertiser, http://www.staradvertiser.com